ergo-services/ergo/docs/actors/supervisor.md

 Supervisors provide runtime inspection via the `HandleInspect` method, which is automatically integrated with the Observer monitoring tool.
 When you call `gen.Process.Inspect()` on a supervisor, it returns detailed metrics about its current state:

 **One For One / All For One / Rest For One:**
-- `type`: Supervisor type ("One For One", "All For One", "Rest For One")
+- `ergo:type`: Supervisor type ("One For One", "All For One", "Rest For One")
-- `strategy`: Restart strategy (Transient, Temporary, Permanent)
+- `ergo:strategy`: Restart strategy (Transient, Temporary, Permanent)
-- `intensity`: Maximum restart count within period
+- `ergo:intensity`: Maximum restart count within period
-- `period`: Time window in seconds for restart intensity
+- `ergo:period`: Time window in seconds for restart intensity
-- `keep_order`: Whether children stop sequentially (All/Rest For One only)
+- `ergo:keep_order`: Whether children stop sequentially (All/Rest For One only)
-- `auto_shutdown`: Whether supervisor stops when all children terminate
+- `ergo:auto_shutdown`: Whether supervisor stops when all children terminate
-- `restarts_count`: Number of supervisor-level restart timestamps currently tracked
+- `ergo:restarts_count`: Number of supervisor-level restart timestamps currently tracked
-- `children_total`: Total child specs defined
+- `ergo:children_total`: Total child specs defined
-- `children_running`: Currently running children
+- `ergo:children_running`: Currently running children
-- `children_disabled`: Disabled children that won't restart
+- `ergo:children_disabled`: Disabled children that won't restart
-- `child:<name>:restarts`: Per-child restart count, only present for children with `Intensity > 0` in their `SupervisorChildRestart`
+- `ergo:child:<name>:restarts`: Per-child restart count, only present for children with `Intensity > 0` in their `SupervisorChildRestart`

 **Simple One For One:**
-- `type`: "Simple One For One"
+- `ergo:type`: "Simple One For One"
-- `strategy`: Restart strategy
+- `ergo:strategy`: Restart strategy
-- `intensity`: Maximum restart count within period
+- `ergo:intensity`: Maximum restart count within period
-- `period`: Time window in seconds
+- `ergo:period`: Time window in seconds
-- `restarts_count`: Number of supervisor-level restart timestamps tracked
+- `ergo:restarts_count`: Number of supervisor-level restart timestamps tracked
-- `specs_total`: Total child spec templates
+- `ergo:specs_total`: Total child spec templates
-- `specs_disabled`: Disabled specs
+- `ergo:specs_disabled`: Disabled specs
-- `instances_total`: Total running instances across all specs
+- `ergo:instances_total`: Total running instances across all specs
-- `child:<name>`: Number of running instances for that child spec
+- `ergo:child:<name>`: Number of running instances for that child spec
-- `child:<name>:args`: Number of instances with custom args for that child spec
+- `ergo:child:<name>:args`: Number of instances with custom args for that child spec
-- `child:<name>:restarts`: Aggregated per-instance restart count for that spec, only present when the spec has `Intensity > 0` in its `SupervisorChildRestart`
+- `ergo:child:<name>:restarts`: Aggregated per-instance restart count for that spec, only present when the spec has `Intensity > 0` in its `SupervisorChildRestart`

 **Restart history (all supervisor types):**

-- `history:count`: Number of restart events currently kept in the ring buffer
+- `ergo:history:count`: Number of restart events currently kept in the ring buffer
-- `history:<N>:time`: RFC3339Nano timestamp of restart event N (oldest at index 0)
+- `ergo:history:<N>:time`: RFC3339Nano timestamp of restart event N (oldest at index 0)
-- `history:<N>:child`: Spec name of the child that triggered this restart
+- `ergo:history:<N>:child`: Spec name of the child that triggered this restart
-- `history:<N>:reason`: `Error()` string of the termination reason
+- `ergo:history:<N>:reason`: `Error()` string of the termination reason

+All of these keys use the reserved `ergo:` prefix.
+A `HandleInspect` you implement is merged on top of them, so your fields are added beside these rather than replacing the set - and one of these is overridden only if you name it with the prefix.

 The history captures up to 50 recent restart decisions and is the fastest path to diagnose "why is this subtree flapping" without parsing logs.
 For All For One / Rest For One supervisors only the triggering child is recorded, not the cascading sibling kills.